WEC-Sim/WEC-Sim/_sources/bemio.txt

 BEMIO Tutorials
 ~~~~~~~~~~~~~~~~

-The BEMIO tutorials are included in the `BEMIO folder <https://github.com/WEC-Sim/WEC-Sim/tree/master/tutorials/BEMIO>`_ in the WEC-Sim tutorials.
-For more inforation about BEMIO, refer to the webinar `available here <http://wec-sim.github.io/WEC-Sim/webinars.html#wec-sim-webinar-1-bemio-mcr>`_, and
+The BEMIO tutorials are included in the `BEMIO tutorial folder <https://github.com/WEC-Sim/WEC-Sim/tree/master/tutorials/BEMIO>`_ in the WEC-Sim source code.
+For more inforation, refer to the `BEMIO webinar <http://wec-sim.github.io/WEC-Sim/webinars.html#wec-sim-webinar-1-bemio-mcr>`_.

 Writing Your Own h5 File